Episode 254: The Real Problem with Your Portfolio is Multitasking (Free)

-In his congress paper and presentation, Jack P. Ferraro, PMP (http://www.myprojectadvisor.com/) argues that due to three, seemingly beneficial policies, some widely accepted project management practices, and the prevailing organizational structure, most businesses that continually share resources across projects experience enough multitasking to cut their productivity in half.
+In his congress paper and presentation, Jack P. Ferraro, PMP (http://www.myprojectadvisor.com/ [Update: Link is no longer available]) argues that due to three, seemingly beneficial policies, some widely accepted project management practices, and the prevailing organizational structure, most businesses that continually share resources across projects experience enough multitasking to cut their productivity in half.

 In our interview we look at the root cause of project portfolio underperformance and ways to increase the speed of benefit recognition through improved productivity of portfolio components.
 We start out by looking at what exactly the problem is with multitasking on your portfolio, why it is still so prevalent, how to double your project throughput and we look at the "What You Can Do" section from Jack's paper that discusses what everyone involved on a project can do in order to help achieve this 100% increase in throughput.